-- B.9 Emergency Episode Plans (Rule 603): During emergency episodes, the permittee shall implement the Emergency Episode Plan dated March 30, 1999.
-[Reference District Rule 603] - B.10 Adhesives and Sealants (Rule 353): The permittee shall not use adhesives, adhesive bonding primers, adhesive primers, sealants, sealant primers, or any other primers, unless the permittee complies with the following: - (a) Such materials used are purchased or supplied by the manufacturer or suppliers in containers of 16 fluid ounces or less; or alternatively - (b) When the permittee uses such materials from containers larger than 16 fluid ounces and the materials are not exempt by Rule 353, Section B.1, the total reactive organic compound emissions from the use of such material shall not exceed 200 pounds per year unless the substances used and the operational methods comply with Sections D, E, F, G, and H of Rule 353.
+- B.9 Loading of Organic Liquids (Rule 346).
+If the truck loading rack has been used to load more than 150,000 gallons/year of organic liquids with a True Vapor Pressure greater than 0.5 psia since October 13, 1992, the permittee shall cease operation of the loading rack until the permittee has applied for and received an Authority to Construct permit to bring the loading rack into compliance with Rule 346.
+[Re: District Rule 346] - B.10 Emergency Episode Plans (Rule 603).
+During emergency episodes, the permittee shall implement the Emergency Episode Plan dated March 30, 1999.
+[Reference District Rule 603] - B.11 Adhesives and Sealants (Rule 353).
+The permittee shall not use adhesives, adhesive bonding primers, adhesive primers, sealants, sealant primers, or any other primers, unless the permittee complies with the following: - (a) Such materials used are purchased or supplied by the manufacturer or suppliers in containers of 16 fluid ounces or less; or alternately - (b) When the permittee uses such materials from containers larger than 16 fluid ounces and the materials are not exempt by Rule 353, Section B.1, the total reactive organic compound emissions from the use of such material shall not exceed 200 pounds per year unless the substances used and the operational methods comply with Sections D, E, F, G, and H of Rule 353.
 Compliance shall be demonstrated by recordkeeping in accordance with Section B.2 and/or Section O of Rule 353.
-[Re: District Rule 353] - B.11 Oil and Natural Gas Production MACT: The permittee shall comply with the requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage (promulgated June 17, 1999).
+[Re: District Rule 353] - B.12 Oil and Natural Gas Production MACT.
+The permittee shall comply with the requirements of the National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage (promulgated June 17, 1999).
 At a minimum, the permittee shall maintain records in accordance with 40 CFR Part 63, Subpart A, Section 63.10 (b) (1) and (3).
-[Re: 40 CFR 63, Subpart HH] - B.12 CARB Registered Portable Equipment: State registered portable equipment shall comply with State registration requirements.
+[Re: 40 CFR 63, Subpart HH] - B.13 CARB Registered Portable Equipment.
+State registered portable equipment shall comply with State registration requirements.
 A copy of the State registration shall be readily available whenever the equipment is at the facility.
 [Re: District Rule 202]